open-telemetry/opentelemetry.io/content/en/docs/kubernetes/getting-started.md

 The
 [Kubernetes Attributes Processor](../collector/components#kubernetes-attributes-processor)
-is a must have component in any collector receive telemetry from kubernetes pods.
+is a highly recomended component in any collector receive telemetry from kubernetes pods.
 This processor automatically discovers Kubernetes pods, extracts their metadata such as pod name or node name, and adds the extracted metadata to spans, metrics, and logs as resource attributes.
 Because it adds Kubernetes context to your telemetry, the Kubernetes Attributes Processor lets you correlate your application's traces, metrics, and logs signals with your Kubernetes telemetry, such as pod metrics and traces.

 **Kubeletstats Receiver**